wjs09211/YEEasy_Portal/README.md

 yee -i CS312 # print all infomation yee -i CS312 5 # print only 5 infomation
 ```
-**yee -t "classname" "number"** look and download your class teach material.
+**yee -t "classname" "number"** find out and download your class teach material.
 ```
 yee -t CS312
 yee -t CS312 1 # download first teach material
 ```
-**yee -hw "classname" "number" "file_name"** look and download or upload homework.
+**yee -hw "classname" "number" "file_name"** You can get homework detail of class, also donload and upload homework files.

-One argument look homework infomation.
+First argument look homework infomation.

-Two argument download homework attachment.
+Second argument download homework attachment.

-Three argument upload your homework file.
+Third argument upload your homework file.
 ```
 yee -hw CS312
 yee -hw CS312 1
 yee -hw CS312 homework.txt
 ```
-**yee -a "value"** Auto fill class question.
-Value has 1~5.
-1 is very good.
-2 is good.
+**yee -a "value"** Auto fill each questionnaires.
+We have value from 1~5.
+1 is perfect 2 is great.
 3 is normal.
 4 is bad.
-5 is very bad.
+5 is awful
 ```
 yee -a 1
 yee -a 2
 ```
-**yee -f "classname" "keyword"** Find keyword appear in teach material.
-Can tell you keyword appear in witch file.
-And where in file.
+**yee -f "classname" "keyword"** Find out the position of keywords that show up in every teaching materials, and print the detail.
+Ex. ??  file , ?? line or ?? slide
 ```
 yee -f CS312 "process"
 ```